theharshin/app/src/interfaces/text-input/README.md

 | formatValue        | `false` | [toggle]()     | Pretty output by converting the value to title case.                  |
 | width              | auto    | [dropdown]()   | Set textbox width.
 Available choices are "small", "medium" & "large". |

+## 🗂️ Datatypes

+- string
+- lang

 ## 🚧 Known Issues

 - `width` option not working.
 - Can not remove icon once selected.
 The issue is with `icon` interface though.

 ## ⚡ Enhancements

 - Masking support may be? or a new inteface for masking?